 Footprint.
 The LeMond has a smaller footprint so it requires less room for storage and use.

-There is currently a $100 difference in price with the NXT being the most expensive.
+The NXT being the more expensive.
 For this you are getting pedals that fit specialist shoes, 4 workout DVDs, a higher spec bike, dual water bottle holder, more range of adjustment, perimeter weighted flywheel and slightly better Q-Factor.

 On the downside you don’t get the low maintenance smoother belt drive (which is not to everyone’s liking) or the micro adjustment of height.